James Berry (poet)

-James Berry, OBE, Hon FRSL (28 September 1924 – 20 June 2017), was a Jamaican poet who settled in England in the 1940s.
+James Berry OBE HonFRSL (28 September 1924 – 20 June 2017), was a Jamaican poet who settled in England in the 1940s.
 His poetry is notable for using a mixture of standard English and Jamaican Patois.
 Berry's writing often "explores the relationship between black and white communities and in particular, the excitement and tensions in the evolving relationship of the Caribbean immigrants with Britain and British society from the 1940s onwards".
 As the editor of two seminal anthologies, Bluefoot Traveller (1976) and News for Babylon (1984), he was in the forefront of championing West Indian/British writing.

 Biography

+Early life and education

-The son of Robert Berry, a smallholder, and his wife Maud, a seamstress, James Berry was born and grew up in rural Portland, Jamaica.
+The son of Robert Berry, a smallholder, and his wife Maud, a seamstress, James Berry was born in the coastal village of Fair Prospect, growing up in rural Portland, Jamaica, the fourth child in a family of six.
 He began writing stories and poems while still at school.
-During the Second World War, as a teenager, he went to work for six years (1942–48) in the United States, before returning to Jamaica.
+During the Second World War, as a teenager, he went to work for six years (1942–48) in the United States, working in New Orleans, before returning to Jamaica.